 A resume could look impressive and an applicant might seem perfect in an interview, but according to business.com, up to 53% of applicants list falsities on their resume or interview.
 Validating a potential employee’s skills or experience can help save you time from attempting to train someone who simply has no experience to build upon.
 Applicants may also be lying about previous salaries in order to get you to make a higher offer.

 You could be held liable for Negligent Hiring

 If you hire an employee with a problematic background and that employee does something that results in damages to the company or to others, you could be held responsible for those damages if the court rules that you knew or should have known about that employee’s history and therefore enabled the situation which resulted in the damage or harm.

 Avoid employee theft and potentially huge loss for your company

-Most likely if an employee steals from your company, it won’t be the first time they have done it.
+Most likely if an employee steals from your company, it won’t be the first time they have committed theft or other employee crimes in the past.
 Performing a background check can alert you to a past in theft whether they have been fired for it or convicted of it in the past.